MarioCarrion/sentinel/README.md

 # Disclaimer

-This is my attempt to make something meaningful while learning three things:
+This is my attempt to make something meaningful while learning three *new* things:

-1. A new programming language: Go,
+1. Programming language: Go,
-2. A new library: 0MQ, and
+2. Messaging Library: ZeroMQ, and
-3. A new NoSQL database: MongoDB
+3. NoSQL database: MongoDB

 so **do not** expect anything to be stable or production ready, unless **I say so**.